Dallas Intoxication Assault Attorneys

 Serious bodily harm caused by an intoxicated driver can lead to the third-degree felony charge of intoxication assault.
 State prosecutors are notorious for using the full extent of their power and authority to try to secure an intoxication assault conviction.
 You must react with just as must tenacity in defending yourself.

-Our Texas criminal defense lawyers and DWI defense attorneys at Hamilton Grant PC are known throughout the state as being persuasive negotiators and tough-as-nails litigators.
+Our Dallas intoxication assault attorneys at Hamilton Grant NTX are known throughout the state as being persuasive negotiators and tough-as-nails litigators.
 If you have been charged with intoxication assault, you can rely on us for defense representation that never backs down.

 What does it mean to cause someone “serious bodily harm"?